 Most people would rather watch The Hangover Part 2 than be caught reading during summer.
-Summer is a time for blockbuster movies and water parks, but some of you might want to catch up on light reading.
-While your teacher might define “light reading” as a quick catch-up on Jane Austen, your time before college might be well-spent reading fun books on college advice.
-Get tips and the truth on the college experience.
+Summer is a time for taking trips with your friends and watching new movies, but some of you might want to catch up on light reading.
+While you and your teacher’s definition of “light reading” may differ, your time before college will be well-spent reading books that talk about tips and tricks for college.
+Get the truth on the college experience.
 Learn what to expect and what to watch out for.

 Author Suzette Tyler covers everything academic and social in college.
 The name pretty much sums up what the book is about, but most people say it’s a must have for anyone planning their first few years for college.
 It’s good to have it sooner rather than later, so it could make a perfect graduation gift.
 Many of the tips in the book are practical for life outside of college as well.